Skip to main content

 Are you in the final countdown of your loved one’s deployment?
 We all look forward to the ‘big day’ when our family member returns, but are you ready for the days that follow?
 This personalized one-on-one time with one of our Military Family Navigators will discuss the expectations – and realities – of reunion and reintegration.

-Access this program by either sending an email to [email protected] or by completing the online registration form.
+Access this program by either sending an email to [email protected] or by completing the form below.

 • Mental Health Walk-in Clinic

-The Petawawa Military Family Resource Centre offers a Mental Health Walk-In Clinic for military families which will be open the 1st Wednesday of the month at the The PMFRC Family Wellness Centre at 12 Reichwald Crescent and the 3rd Wednesday of the month at the South Side Community Centre at 1578 Wolfe Ave.
+The Petawawa Military Family Resource Centre offers a Mental Health Walk-In Clinic for military families which will be open the first Wednesday of the month at the The PMFRC Family Wellness Centre at 12 Reichwald Crescent and the third Wednesday of the month at the South Side Community Centre at 1578 Wolfe Ave.

 The clinic will be open from 4:00 PM - 7:00 PM with last intake at 5:30 PM.
 Counsellors will be available on a first-come, first served basis from 4:00 PM and the last session will start at 6:30PM.